 Cart 0

-Event Details
+Event Details and competition schedule

 Dates: Thursday, 23 - Sunday, 26 April 2026

-Time: Doors open from 9am daily!
+Time: Doors open from 9am

 Location: State Basketball Centre, Wayville

-1. Wheelchair Rugby is a full contact team sport where males and females play on the same team.
+1. Wheelchair rugby is a full contact team sport where males and females play on the same team.

 2. Australia are the reigning World Cup champions and currently ranked 2nd in the World.
 The Steelers are one of the most successful sporting teams in Aussie history.